artsus4/hakchi2-wiki/FAQ.md

 Try to unpack the application and do everything again.
 Make sure that all files in place and not corrupted.

-**Q: Where I can find a list of all command line arguments?**
+**Q: Where I can find a list of all command line arguments for original emulator?**

-**A:** The internal emulator of the NES Mini has many command line arguments.
+**A:** The internal emulator (it's named "kachikachi") of the NES Mini has many command line arguments.
 Seems like some of them are not working, but there is a full listing of "--help" output:
 [https://github.com/ClusterM/hakchi2/wiki/Command-line-arguments](https://github.com/ClusterM/hakchi2/wiki/Command-line-arguments)